Hounfor/The-Big-Deal-Add-On/README.md

 In this case, I advise you to delete everything that is in your Mods folder, and perform a completely clean installation of all the necessary mods according to the instructions for them.
 This should fix the issue.

+– I can't find The Opportunist FP, where is it located?

+It's a vanilla FP, but it's been moved.
+It's currently located in the Awano system, northeast of Terra.
+If you can't find it, use the search: on the star map screen, press CTRL + F.

 – The campaign is too hard, I can't complete it.
 Can you make it easier?

 Campaign difficulty has already been significantly lowered for release.
 Either you don’t have a powerful enough team, or your tactics are ineffective.
 In short, get tougher and smarter, if you're trying to kick the whole galaxy's ass with just Wasp, Cicada, Quickdraw and Charger – that's definitely a bad idea.